Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 • Mixing vendor Wi-Fi utilities with Windows management at the same time.

-• Using crowded auto channels without checking interference.
+• Using crowded automatic channels without checking interference.

-• Assuming ISP issues when only Wi-Fi drops, not Ethernet.
+• Assuming ISP issues when only Wi-Fi drops and Ethernet stays stable.

 How to Choose the Right Fix Order

-Start with reversible steps: forget and re-add the network, disable Wi-Fi power management, and test stability.
+Start with reversible steps: forget and re-add the network, disable Wi-Fi power saving, and test stability.

 If stability improves, refine router channels and band settings next.

 If drops continue, focus on drivers: update or roll back using vendor packages.
-Only then use Network reset and deeper sleep/Fast Startup changes.
+Only then use Network reset and deeper sleep or Fast Startup changes.

 When software steps fail, update router firmware or test with a known-good external Wi-Fi adapter to isolate hardware limits.